smartprobe/Train_Defect_Detection/README.md

 ```
 cd ./branch2
 1.Run demo.py as mentioned above.
 The input directory is: ./branch1/crop_images
-2.Generate bounding boxes in Images and saved in: ./branch2/demo_output
+2.Generate bounding boxes in images and saved in: ./branch2/demo_output
 ```